nervosnetwork/ckb/rpc/README.md

 * `median`: [`Uint64`](#type-uint64) - median

 ### Type `H256`
-The 32-byte fixed-length binary data.

-The name comes from the number of bits in the data.

-In JSONRPC, it is encoded as a 0x-prefixed hex string.
+The 256-bit binary data encoded as a 0x-prefixed hex string in JSON.

 ### Type `HardForkFeature`
 The information about one hardfork feature.